 MSc Banking and Finance provides you with the foundation for a rewarding career in banking and finance, equipping you with the skills to lead at a global level.
-In 2018, 80% of our postgraduate taught students were in professional employment or further study within six months of graduating (DLHE 2017).
+93% of our Essex Business School students are in employment or further study (Graduate Outcomes 2020).

 Many of our graduates enjoy roles in a host of occupations, including financial analysis, management, public administration and accountancy.
 They work for high-profile organisations and innovative SMEs such as: